schott12521/compose-cupertino/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug you've encountered when using Akkurate
+about: Report a bug you've encountered when using this library
 title: ''
 labels: bug
 assignees: ''